 First of all, let’s get it straight.
 There are no sales of cannabis to visitors to Uruguay.

 To be able to buy weed, you’ll need to be Uruguayan or a resident.
 So no, Uruguay is not the next Amsterdam.
 There are no brown cafes.

-But all is not lost, Uruguayans are super-friendly about offering their home-grown, and cannabis tours are available.
+But all is not lost, Uruguayans are super-friendly about offering their home-grown.

 So read on for more about the legal situation including how it affects travellers.